SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/Document/SubstituteTemplateVariablesWithCustomTags2.md

 ## SubstituteTemplateVariablesWithCustomTags2

-Parse the source string, and replace any template variable tags with their values, based on the ID's given in the other parameters.&lt;p/&gt;This method also takes a pair of arrays specifying custom tags and their values; these tags will be available during substitution in addition to all the existing tags.
+Parse the source string, and replace any template variable tags with their values, based on the ID's given in the other parameters.

+This method also takes a pair of arrays specifying custom tags and their values; these tags will be available during substitution in addition to all the existing tags.
 Custom values will override values otherwise set.

 * **source:** Source string to parse for template variables.
-Such variables must have delimiters corresponding to the standard for the given generator encoding.&lt;p/&gt;Non-text source data (such as the binary content of a .doc file) should be passed in as Base64.
+Such variables must have delimiters corresponding to the standard for the given generator encoding.

+  Non-text source data (such as the binary content of a .doc file) should be passed in as Base64.
 * **generatorEncoding:** Encoding of source string.
 Non-text formats such as MsWord or Excel should be Base64 encoded in the source string.
 * **customTags:** Dictionary of custom tag names and values.
 Each name should have exactly four characters.
 There should be exactly one value for each tag.
 * **contactId:** Identifier for a contact